StateLibraryofOhio/slo_dpla_postprocessing/doc/Process_overview.md

-## More detailed overview
+## Adding a new collection to REPOX

+The steps below walk you through the process described by the workflow outlined above.

-Step 0:  Before you do anything, configure your user account by ensuring that Java is installed, and that the Saxon XSLT libraries are installed and in your CLASSPATH
+**Step 0:  Before you do anything, configure your user account by ensuring that Java is installed, and that the Saxon XSLT libraries are installed and in your CLASSPATH**

 Steps 1 and following need to be performed each time you work with a new collection.
 Step 0 needs to be performed only once; the settings should persist across logins, and are collection-independent.

-In the installation directory for the software is a "conf" subdirectory, which contains a file "SLO-DPLA-environment.conf".
+In the installation directory for this tool is a "conf" subdirectory, which contains a file "SLO-DPLA-environment.conf".
 Add the information in that file to the tail-end of your .bashrc file so the following commands work.

 **Step 1:  Setup a work-area for the collection you are working with**

 You need to configure some directory on a Linux system with this software installed and working.
 Use the "gu-setup" command for this, feeding it the REPOX setSpec and the OAI-PMH metadataFormat used for harvesting the data from the Contributor's server.

 In the following example, we create a directory to work in while analysing data, and then configure that directory to work with our REPOX dataset.
-In REPOX, the example dataset would have a OAI-PMH setSpec of "my-new-dataset" and it would have an associated OAI-PMH schema of "oai_qdc:
+In REPOX, the example dataset would have a OAI-PMH setSpec of "my-new-dataset" and it would have an associated OAI-PMH schema of "oai_qdc":

     $ mkdir my-new-dataset
     $ cd my-new-dataset
     $ gu-setup my-new-dataset oai_qdc

-All subsequent work must be done in this directory.
+All subsequent work is done in this directory.
 The setup script creates a configuration file which is referenced by scripts that follow.

-If you somehow screw up the "gu-setup" step, then simply re-run it to over-write the bad configuration with a new config.
+If something goes wrong during the "gu-setup" step, then simply re-run it to over-write the bad configuration with a new config.

 **Step 2:  To retrieve the un-tranformed contributor data from REPOX, use the command "gu"**